Gutenberg vs Elementor: Battle Among the Champions

-They uploaded lots of video tutorials on their official YouTube channel.
+They upload lots of video tutorials on their official YouTube channel.
 There’s a huge possibility that you’ll get a video tutorial on their channel for every common problem.

 So, there’s no need to seek help from someone else.
 Because Elementor video creators might already shoot a video to solve your problem and publish it on their channel.
 Just check it out!

 - Elementor Addons – Elementor, by itself, offers lots of features to design a complete webpage.
 But, you can also add lots of other addons to unlock more opportunities for Elementor.
-Few most popular addons are ElementsKit, Essential Addons, Croco Block, Stratum, etc.
+Few most popular addons are ElementsKit, ShopEngine, MetForm, Essential Addons, Croco Block, etc.